 Closed System Water Testing to BSRIA BG 50/2013

-Water Treatment Services is a leading UK environmental solutions specialist offering expert laboratory services including closed system water testing and analysis to support BSRIA BG 50/2013 standards.
+Water Treatment Services offer a range of specialist closed system water testing and laboratory analysis solutions to support BSRIA BG 50/2013 standards.

 Our water quality analysis solutions cover a comprehensive range of important microbiological, chemical and physical parameters associated with the operation and maintenance of closed heating, chilled and cooling systems.

 Why is closed system water testing important?

 It is important that the water used in closed systems should be tested at regular intervals.